 How USP is Supporting the Re-Establishment of Pharma Supply Chains

 Since the onset of the COVID-19 pandemic, we have seen an unprecedented disruption to global supply chains and businesses.
-Even though many countries are slowly getting back on their feet, the same cannot be said for pharma supply chains.
+Even though many countries are slowly getting back on their feet, the same cannot be said for pharma supply chain management.
 With shortages of critical drugs and supplies all over due to fewer production lines running at full capacity as well as stressed logistics systems worldwide, US Pharmacopeia is making sure that it can get accustomed to this new reality in order to deliver essential medicines quickly, securely and reliably even amidst these chaotic times.

 US Pharmacopeia and its mission